 A somewhat different scenario occurs when an end site uses an address prefix from a provider's address block but wants to define a unique routing policy.
 In this case the end site would use its own AS number, so that the aggregate and its more specific would use different origin AS numbers.
 It is also possible that the network operator is advertising more specific routes as a means of mitigating, to some small extent, the impacts of a hostile route hijack.
 In this case the aggregate route and the more specific would share a common origin AS and a common AS Path.

 We can look at the route table to see the prevalence of each of these types of advertised prefixes.
-Figure 21 shows the relative proportion of the prevalence of each of these four types of route advertisement: a "Root" prefix which has no covering aggregate, a "Hole" prefix where the origin AS of the more specific prefix differs from the origin AS of the covering aggregate, a "Path" prefix where the more specific prefix shares the same origin AS, but has a different AS Path, and a "More-Specific" prefix where the AS path of the more specific and the covering aggregate are the same.
+Figure 20 shows the relative proportion of the prevalence of each of these four types of route advertisement:

+- a "Root" prefix which has no covering aggregate, - a "Hole" prefix where the origin AS of the more specific prefix differs from the origin AS of the covering aggregate, - a "Path" prefix where the more specific prefix shares the same origin AS, but has a different AS Path, and - a "More-Specific" prefix where the AS path of the more specific and the covering aggregate are the same.

-Figure 21 - Relative Distribution of Prefix Types in the V4 network
+Figure 20 - Relative Distribution of Prefix Types in the V4 network

-Over the past 7 years the proportion of root prefixes has declined, as have hole prefixes, while the number of different path more-specific prefixes has risen.
+Over the past six years the proportion of Root prefixes has declined slightly, as have Hole prefixes, while the number of Path (different-path more-specific) prefixes has risen slightly.
+The high proportion of Path prefixes points to a prevalent use of more specific s in the Ipv4 network for traffic engineering purposes.

-A comparable view of the IPv6 network (Figure 22) shows a similar picture, but in a more exaggerated form.
-The relative incidence of root prefixes has declined from 80% to 60%, which the number of path more-specific prefixes has risen from 10% to 30%.
-A possible explanation is that as IPv6 changes from being a low use trial to become part of the service environment considerations of traffic engineering rise in importance, and the number of different path more-specific reflects this changing perception of the role of the IPv6 network.
+A comparable view of the IPv6 network (Figure 21) shows a similar picture, but in a more exaggerated form.
+The relative incidence of Root prefixes has declined from 95% to 50%, which the number of Path more-specific prefixes has risen from 10% to 30%.
+A possible explanation is that as IPv6 changes from being a low use trial to become part of the service environment considerations of traffic engineering rise in importance, and the number of different-path more-specific reflects this changing perception of the role of the IPv6 network.
+The relative count of IPv6 hole prefixes has risen in the last half of 2020.

-Figure 22 - Relative Distribution of Prefix Types in the V6 network
+Figure 21 - Relative Distribution of Prefix Types in the V6 network

 Are each of these prefix types equally likely to be the subject of BGP updates?
-Or are some prefix types more stable than others.
-An intuitive guess would see root prefixes being more stable than traffic engineering prefixes, as would the hole more specific prefixes.
+Or are some prefix types more stable than others?
+An intuitive guess would see Root prefixes being more stable than traffic engineering prefixes, as would the Hole-punching more specific prefixes.
 The other two types of more specific prefixes should be more likely to be unstable.

-Figure 23 - Relative Distribution of Prefix Update Types in the V4 network a relatively noisy picture, but some general trends are visible.
+Figure 22 - Relative Distribution of Prefix Update Types in the V4 network

+Figure 23 shows the day-to-day calculation of the relative proportion of BGP instability.
+It plots the number of updated prefixes per day of each prefix type, as compared to the total number of prefixes of that type.
+It is a relatively noisy picture, but some general trends are visible.
 More-specific prefixes that have the same AS Path as their covering aggregate are more likely to be updated as compared to other prefix types.
-Root prefixes and more specifics with different AS paths appear to have a similar update ratio.
-Hole more specifics (different origin AS) are the most stable of the prefixes in the IPv4 network.
+Root prefixes and Path prefixes (more specifics with different AS paths) appear to have a similar update ratio.
+Hole-punch more specifics (different origin AS) are the most stable of the prefixes in the IPv4 network.